“What we have done for ourselves alone dies with us,

 How long has it been since you checked your name or a family member’s name?
 Its easy to do a search at the Oklahoma State Treasurer link below.
 I think every state in the union has a unclaimed property website through the respective state treasures website.

 If you have Facebook, I created a new Page called Southern Oklahoma Unclaimed Insurance Money.
-The only Post that will go on that page are names and towns of people we are looking for with unclaimed money;
+The only Post that will go on that page is names and towns of people we are looking for with unclaimed money;

 A. Answer in next week’s newsletter